-The present term of office of each director of the Corporation will expire immediately prior to the election of directors at the Annual Meeting of Shareholders (the "Meeting").
+The present term of office of each director of the Corporation will expire immediately prior to the election of directors at the Meeting.
 Each of the persons whose name appears below is proposed to be elected as a director of the Corporation to serve until the next annual meeting of the Shareholders or until his successor is elected or appointed.
-The Board proposes that the Board will be comprised of nine members to be elected at the Meeting.
 Management does not contemplate that any of the persons proposed to be nominated will be unable to serve as a director.
-If, for any reason, at the time of the Meeting any of the nominees are unable to serve, it is intended that the persons designated in the form of proxy will vote in their discretion for a substitute nominee or nominees.
+If, for any reason, at the time of the Meeting any of the nominees are unable to serve, it is intended that the persons designated in the Form of Proxy will vote in their discretion for a substitute nominee or nominees.

-Some Canadian corporations have adopted a majority voting policy for "uncontested election" of board of director nominees which typically requires that any director nominee who receives a greater number of votes "withheld" than "for" their election, must tender their resignation for consideration by the Board.
-Although the accompanying form of proxy does provide for individual voting on each director nominee, the Corporation has not yet adopted a majority voting policy.
-As a majority of the Corporation's Common Shares are beneficially owned, directly or indirectly, or controlled or directed by one person, the adoption of a majority voting policy would not result in any meaningful change to the outcome of director elections.
+All Canadian corporations that are listed on the Toronto Stock Exchange who are not majority controlled are required to adopt a majority voting policy as at June 30, 2014 for "uncontested election" of board of director nominees which typically requires that any director nominee who receives a greater number of votes "withheld" than "for" their election, must tender their resignation for consideration by the Board.
+The accompanying Form of Proxy provides for individual voting on each director nominee, however, the Corporation has not adopted a majority voting policy.
+As a majority of the Corporation's Common Shares are beneficially owned, directly or indirectly, or controlled or directed by one person, the Corporation is considered majority controlled pursuant to the rules of the Toronto Stock Exchange and is thereby exempt from the requirements for adopting a majority voting policy.
+The Corporation has chosen to avail itself from the exemption of the requirements to adopt a majority voting policy because as the Corporation is majority controlled, the adoption of a majority voting policy would not result in any meaningful change to the outcome of director elections.
 The Corporation will disclose voting results as part of its report on voting results for the Meeting.

-Each of the directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000 and Steven Somerville who stands for election as a director at the Meeting on May 8, 2013, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
-Each of the directors has been engaged in his principal occupation or in other capacities with the same firm or organization for the past five years, except for Steven Somerville.
-The information outlined in the following table concerning each of the Corporation's directors has been provided by the individual director.
+Each of the proposed directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000 and Beth M. Budd Bandler who stands for election as a director at the Meeting on May 13, 2014, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
+Each of the proposed directors has been engaged in his principal occupation or in other capacities with the same firm or organization for the past five years, except for Steven Somerville and Beth M. Budd Bandler.
+The information outlined in the following table concerning each of the Corporation's proposed directors has been provided by the individual.